Seeded flapjacks September 04 2019, 0 Comments

 Add the sugar and the Syrup to the pan and stir well.
 Once all has turned to liquid take the pan off the heat and gradually add the oats and seeds.
 Ensure the oats are all coated and seeds have been mixed in well before transferring the mixture to the baking tray.

 Flatten the mixture and if you like add a sprinkling of chia seeds on top.
-Bake at 150 degrees for around 35 minutes until golden brown at the edges.
+Bake at 150 degrees for around 20 minutes or until golden brown just at the edges.
 I like them to be a bit moist inside too so be careful not to overcook.

 Remove from the oven.
 Don’t try to cut immediately but use a knife to make an indent where you plan to cut.
 Allow to cool fully and then remove the whole block from your tray to cut with a long, sturdy sharp knife along the marked lines.

 I cut mine into around 18-20 pieces.